Brite Andoh: Liberty Professionals

 Andoh started his career with Liberty Professionals.
 He was promoted to the senior team in January 2017 ahead of the 2017 season.
 On 12 February 2017, at the age of 18, he came on in the 70th minute to make his debut at the in a 2–1 league away loss to Kumasi Asante Kotoko.
 On 28 June 2017, he scored his debut goal by scoring the first goal in Liberty's 3–0 victory over Bolga All Stars.
 He ended his first season with 16 league appearances and one goal, 10 of them from the start as Liberty secured an eleventh place in the league, only four points above the relegation line.

 The following season, which was the 2018 season was his breakthrough season.
 During the first match of the season, a home match against West African Football Academy, he scored his first goal of the season, a late consolation goal with a header in a 3–1 loss.

 His second goal of the season came in a 2–0 victory over Techiman Eleven Wonders, which led Liberty to their first win of the season.
 He was adjudged the man of the match after that performance.
 During that season, his second in the Ghana Premier League, Andoh made further strides, making 13 appearances and scoring 4 league goals before the league was due to the Anas Number 12 Expose.
 His two other goals came in losing matches against Aduana Stars and Berekum Chelsea.
 At the end season, he was listed as inspiring, which resonated in his home country and Andoh topped the list of the best teenage players in the Ghana Premier League by the Ghanaian football site AlfOwusu.com.

 AC Kajaani

 In February 2019, Andoh went on a one-year loan to Finnish club AC Kajaani who play in the Ykkönen, the second-tier league.
 Only a few days later, he made his debut in the winning match against TPS Turku in the Finnish Cup.
-On 12 May 2019, he scored his debut goal in a 2–1 league win against MYPA. in He ended the season with 23 appearances and 4 goals.
+On 12 May 2019, he scored his debut goal in a 2–1 league win against MYPA.
+He ended the season with 23 appearances and 4 goals.